chrplr/PCBS/docs/software-installation.rst

 ------------------------------

 Git is a version control tool for software development, an indispensable tool to do reproducible science.
+To install it:

 Linux
    execute the command ``sudo apt install git``